 Nasal Specific Technique (NST) is based on the work of Dr. William G Sutherland who adjusted the cranial bones using his hands, and the work of Dr. J.R.
 Stober who advanced the process by using a small balloon inflated inside the nasal passage to unlock the cranial sutures.

-A small balloon is inserted into the nasal passages, and is quickly inflated and deflated.
+A small balloon is inserted into the nasal passages and is quickly inflated and deflated.
 This is performed four times on each side of the nasal passages.
 By pressurizing the inside of the cranium, the small bones of the skull are expanded.
 This expansion unlocks the sutures and chambers within the skull to normal function.
 The NST is by no means a cure-all.
 For patients who have the below-mentioned conditions, the procedure can be miraculous:

-- • sinus congestion
+- sinus congestion

-- • chronic sinus infections
+- chronic sinus infections

-- • deviated septum’s
+- deviated septum’s

-- • cognitive problems associated with concussions
+- cognitive problems associated with concussions

-- • learning and informational processing problems
+- learning and information processing problems

-- • snoring problems and sleep apnea
+- snoring problems and sleep apnea

-- • need for sinus surgery
+- need for sinus surgery

 When these chambers are congested and the sutures are locked, the results can be the conditions mentioned above.
 Sinus surgery can be avoided by simply expanding the tissues within the nasal passages.
-Babies who have difficulty nursing because congestion and difficultly breathing through their noses have immediate relief as do their sleep-deprived mothers.
+Babies who have difficulty nursing because of congestion and difficultly breathing through their noses have immediate relief as do their sleep-deprived mothers.